pjcizek/Charter-Predictor/README.md

 The Flask_App folder contains all the folders for running CharterPredictor.
 A Google Maps API key used to create a map depicting schools' locations is not included.
+Please send any questions to pjcizek@gmail.com.